Journalist + writer.

 Prior to the news, she worked with the late and legendary James Caan as his associate producer and right hand.
 For years they traveled the globe for his film and producing projects.
 To this day, Jimmy is her greatest mentor.
 She began her career in New York City working for Magnolia Pictures.

 Stacey has a B.A. in media studies from Emerson College and an M.A. in journalism from the University of Colorado at Boulder.
 One of her favorite pre-career moments was interning at WBZ-4 Boston, where she got to work alongside renowned journalist Sharyn Alfonsi.
-She is an advocate for veteran support and held a longtime board member position for Compass Quest Veterans Group.
+She is an advocate for veterans and held a longtime board member position for Compass Quest Veterans Group.

 Above photo by Tiffany Williams.